timoxley/split-object/Readme.md

 }, {})
 ```

-As you can see, `split-object` doesn't save a huge number of lines, but it
+`split-object` doesn't save a huge number of lines, but it
-saves on some complexity, enables chaining and removes the hassle
+saves some complexity, enables easier chaining and removes the hassle
 of extracting the value from the object on each iteration.

 ## License